catie-aq/blog-vaniila/_i18n/en/_posts/2023-02-24-Reconnaissance_faciale_en.md

 # Introduction (en)

 <p style="text-align:justify;" >
-The <b>facial recognition</b> aims to enable the <b>automatic identification of persons</b> from characteristic information extracted from pictures of their face.
-These techniques have evolved considerably over the last three decades (<a href="https://proceedings.neurips.cc/paper/1993/file/288cc0ff022877bd3df94bc9360b9c5d-Paper.pdf">Bromley et al.</a> were already working on a similar subject in 1994), in particular thanks to the contributions of <b>artificial intelligence</b> and in particular <b>deep learning</b>.
+<b>Facial recognition</b> is a technology that enables <b>automatic identification of people</b> based on characteristic information extracted from pictures of their face.
+This technology has evolved significantly over the last three decades (<a href="https://proceedings.neurips.cc/paper/1993/file/288cc0ff022877bd3df94bc9360b9c5d-Paper.pdf">Bromley et al.</a> addressed a similar issue in 1994), particularly due to contributions from <b>artificial intelligence</b> and <b>deep learning</b> techniques.
 <br><br>
-<b>Neural networks</b> are now at the heart of many devices and equipment used for the identification of individuals.
-Their design and integration naturally depend on the intended application and the <b>available hardware resources</b>, as well as other important parameters such as the <b>availability of datasets for their training</b>.
+<b>Neural networks</b> are now at the core of many devices and equipment used for identifying individuals.
+The design and integration of these networks naturally depend on the intended application and <b>available hardware resources</b>, as well as other important parameters such as the <b>availability of datasets for training</b>.
 <br><br>
-Facial recognition is often approached as a <b>classification problem</b> where it involves determining, using a neural network, the most likely <b>class of belonging</b> of a photo of an individual's face.
-This approach can, in some cases, be problematic because :<br>
+Facial recognition is often approached as a <b>classification problem</b> where a neural network is used to determine the most likely class of a picture with individual's face.
+However, this approach can be problematic in some cases because:<br>
+it requires a substantial set of labeled data that can be tedious to build and update,
 - it requires a fairly substantial <b>set of labeled data</b> potentially tedious to build and update<br>
-- the corresponding network must be <b>retrained</b> whenever new classes (new individuals to be identified) need to be added
+- the corresponding network must be <b>retrained</b> whenever new classes (i.e., new individuals to be identified) need to be added
 <br><br>
-In cases where, for example, it is desired to recognize new individuals on the fly in a video stream, <b>the classification approach is inappropriate</b> and it is therefore necessary to turn to solutions that require less material resources and computational time.
+For instance, in cases where new individuals need to be recognized on the fly in a video stream, the <b>classification approach is inappropriate</b>.
+Instead, it is necessary to turn to solutions that require fewer material resources and computational time.
 <br><br>
-In these cases, preference will be given to the implementation <b>architectures based on similarity calculation functions</b> which will be used to determine whether or not the photographs of persons to be identified correspond to the representations of known individuals, recorded in a database (and which may itself, if necessary,  be enriched in real time, as new faces are detected).
+In these cases, implementation of <b>architectures based on similarity calculation functions</b> are preferred, to determine whether pictures of individuals to be identified match the representations of known individuals recorded in a database, which may be enriched in real-time as new faces are detected.
 <br><br>
-We offer you here the description of a solution of this type based on a <b>siamese architecture</b> that we have tested and implemented as part of the <b><a href="https://www.robocup.org/domains/3">RoboCup@Home</a></b>, an international competition in the field of service robotics in which robots must interact with human operators.
+We present here a description of a solution of this type based on a <b>siamese architecture</b> that we have tested and implemented as part of the <b><a href="https://www.robocup.org/domains/3">RoboCup@Home</a></b>, an international competition in the field of service robotics, where robots must interact with human operators.
 </p>

 <center>
 <figure class="image">
   <img src="https://raw.githubusercontent.com/catie-aq/blog-vaniila/main/assets/images/Reconnaissance_faciale/screen.jpg">
   <figcaption>
-  Algorithm outputs
+  Output of the algorithm
   </figcaption>
 </figure>
 </center>